 Packaging, smell, and texture

 The packaging is manly, simple and has a rough design.
-Actually, the best word for it is “rustic”.
+The best word for it is “rustic.”
 It does have a pig on it!
 If you ask yourself why it’s because Reuzel means lard in Dutch.

-Don’t worry, the product does not contain any traces of lard, in fact, it’s not tested on animals at all.
+Don’t worry; the product does not contain any traces of lard, in fact, it’s not tested on animals at all.
 It’s just a reference to what people used as hair pomade back in the day.
-You can read the Reuzel products history, it’s really inspiring to use something created by passionate people like them.
+You can read the Reuzel products history; it’s inspiring to use something created by passionate people like them.

 Hold, shine and washing off

 That was my Reuzel Pomade Review.
-Overall, I give this pomade a 9 out of 10, just because nothing can be perfect, but I am truly a huge fan of this brand.
+Overall, I give this pomade a 9 out of 10, just because nothing can be perfect, but I am genuinely a huge fan of this brand.

 Reuzel is a company from Amsterdam, they make some amazing pomades.
 With that in mind this is a review of all 4 styles of hold.
 We love the companies product so much, we found an average 4/5 stars across the board.
 Depending on the hold and shine you are looking for, they got you covered.